quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 # Prioritization

+[EDITOR'S NOTE: is prioritization still current in the QUIC transport itself?]

 Stream prioritization is not exposed to the network, nor to the receiver.
 Prioritization can be realized by the sender and the QUIC transport should provide and interface for applications to prioritize streams {{I-D.ietf-quic-transport}}.